-The ISO transport layer [25] provides unacknowledged segmented data transfer (USDT) services to higher software layers (e.g., ISO diagnostics (see Section 5.2)) by facilitating the transmission of messages whose length is greater than the MTU of the underlying communication system.
+The ISO transport layer on CAN [23] provides services for unacknowledged segmented data transfer (USDT) of known length to higher software layers (e.g., ISO diagnostics (see Section 4.2)) by facilitating the transmission of messages whose length is greater than the MTU of the underlying communication system.
 On the sender's side, the transport layer will split such long messages into multiple segments, each small enough for the underlying communication system.
 On the receiver's side, the transport layer reassembles these segments again.
-As far as the frame format is concerned, the ISO transport layer distinguishes between single frames (SF), first frames (FF), consecutive frames (CF), and flow control frames (FC).
+As far as the frame format is concerned, the ISO transport layer distinguishes between single frames (SF), first frames (FF), consecutive frames (CF), and flow control frames (FC), e.g., the clear-to-send flow control frame (FC_CTS) depicted in Figure 3(b).
 Hereby single frames are used for reduction of protocol overhead in case the amount of data to be transmitted does not exceed the MTU. - In that case only a single frame is used in order to exchange this data.
 Otherwise a first frame, which contains the total number of data bytes to be sent as well as the first few data bytes, is transmitted followed by one or more consecutive frames, which then contain the remaining data bytes.
 For flow control reasons (i.e., to prevent the sender from outpacing the receiver) the receiver is allowed to send flow control frames at defined points in time.
-Figure 7 illustrates the frame exchange in an unsegmented (Figure 7(a)) and a segmented transmission (Figure 7(b)).
+Figure 3 illustrates the frame exchange in an unsegmented (Figure 3(a)) and a segmented transmission (Figure 3(b)).

-Figure 7: ISO Transport Layer - Transmission Sequence
+Figure 3: ISO Transport Layer on CAN - Transmission Sequence

-Hereby the frame format depicted in Figure 8 is used by the ISO transport layer.
-The source and destination address fields are used to identify the sender and the receiver(s) of the TP frame.
+Hereby the frame format depicted in Figure 4 is used by the ISO transport protocol (TP)

+on CAN.
+The source and destination address fields are used to identify the sender and the receiver(s) of the transport layer frame.
 The address type field is used to define the semantics of the destination address.
-Here ISO TP provides support for single ECU addresses (called physical addresses by the ISO TP specification) and multicast addresses (called functional addresses by the ISO TP specification).
-In case of multicast transmissions, only unsegmented data transfer is allowed in ISO TP.
+Here ISO TP on CAN provides support for single ECU addresses (called physical addresses by the ISO TP on CAN specification) and multicast addresses (called functional addresses by the ISO TP on CAN specification).
+In case of multicast transmissions, only unsegmented data transfer is allowed in ISO TP on CAN.